alphagov/publishing-api/doc/pact_testing.md

 ## Making breaking changes

-Previously, an updated pact was only published to the pact-broker when the gds-api-adapter version was bumped and the gem published to rubygems.
-This is no longer the case, so the released version pact will be updated as soon as the change is merged to master.

-However, it may still be possible to get into a situation where there are mutually dependent branches of gds-api-adapters and publishing-api, neither of which will pass their tests on CI until the other is merged.
+It is possible to get into a situation where there are mutually dependent branches of gds-api-adapters and publishing-api, neither of which will pass their tests on CI until the other is merged.
 In this case, it is possible to run the gds-api-adapters branch on Jenkins against a manually specified branch of publishing-api, by manually running the branch build and entering the relevant branch name as the `PUBLISHING_API_BRANCH` parameter.